-This rule increases the assessment rate established for the Committee and collected from handlers for the 2003-04 and subsequent fiscal periods from $0.005 to $0.006 per 4/5 bushel carton of oranges, grapefruit, tangerines, and tangelos.
+This rule would increase the assessment rate established for the Committee and collected from handlers for the 2003-04 and subsequent fiscal periods from $0.005 to $0.006 per 4/5 bushel carton of oranges, grapefruit, tangerines, and tangelos.
 The Committee unanimously recommended 2003-04 expenditures of $247,000 and an assessment rate of $0.006 per 4/5 bushel carton.
-The assessment rate of $0.006 is $0.001 higher than the current rate.
+The assessment rate of $0.006 is $0.001 higher than the rate now in effect.
 The quantity of assessable oranges, grapefruit, tangerines, and tangelos for the 2003-04 season is estimated at 45 million 4/5 bushel cartons.
-Thus, the $0.006 rate should provide $270,000 in assessment income and be adequate to meet this year's expenses.
+Thus, the $0.006 rate should provide $270,000 in assessment income and would be adequate to meet this year's expenses.

-The increase in the assessment rate is due to the Committee's expectation that shipments in the coming year will be lower affecting assessment income.
-The Committee also wants to replenish its reserve fund.
+The proposed increase in the assessment rate is due to the Committee's expectation that shipments in the coming year will be lower affecting assessment income.
+The Committee would also like to replenish its reserve fund.

 A review of historical information and preliminary information pertaining to the upcoming 2003-04 fiscal period indicates that the grower price for the 2003-04 season could range between $1.80 and $20.40 per 4/5 bushel of oranges, grapefruit, tangerines, and tangelos.
 Therefore, the estimated assessment revenue for the 2003-04 fiscal period as a percentage of total grower revenue could range between .03 and .33 percent.

-This action increases the assessment obligation imposed on handlers.
+This action would increase the assessment obligation imposed on handlers.
 While assessments impose some additional costs on handlers, the costs are minimal and uniform on all handlers.
 Some of the additional costs may be passed on to producers.
-However, these costs are offset by the benefits derived by the operation of the marketing order.
+However, these costs would be offset by the benefits derived by the operation of the marketing order.
+Start Printed Page 44239

-This rule imposes no additional reporting or recordkeeping requirements on either small or large Florida citrus handlers.
-As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and Start Printed Page 55809duplication by industry and public sector agencies.
+This proposed rule would impose no additional reporting or recordkeeping requirements on either small or large Florida citrus handlers.
+As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.

 USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.